zml/zml/docs/huggingface-access-token.md

 * the token looks something like `hf_abCdEfGhijKlM`.
 * store the token on your machine (replace the placeholder with your actual token):

+You can use the `HUGGINGFACE_TOKEN` environment variable to store the token or use its standard location:
 ```
-mkdir -p $HOME/.cache/huggingface/; echo -n <hf_my_token> > "$HOME/.cache/huggingface/token"
+mkdir -p $HOME/.cache/huggingface/; echo <hf_my_token> > "$HOME/.cache/huggingface/token"
 ```

-The `-n` is important in order to not append an "end of line" character at the end of the file that would corrupt the token.

 Now you're ready to download a gated model like `Meta-Llama-3-8b`!

 **Example:**

 ```
-# requires token in $HOME/.cache/huggingface/token
+# requires token in $HOME/.cache/huggingface/token, as created by the
+# `huggingface-cli login` command, or the `HUGGINGFACE_TOKEN` environment variable.
 cd examples
 bazel run -c opt //llama:Meta-Llama-3-8b
 bazel run -c opt //llama:Meta-Llama-3-8b -- --promt="Once upon a time,"